By using this site, you agree to the Privacy Policy and Terms of Use.

 • Freshly grated Parmigiano-Reggiano (optional, for garnish)

-• 1 tsp red chili flakes (optional, for a gentle heat)
+• 1 tsp red chili flakes (optional)

 Instructions